 2 December (19 November O.S.):

-- ANASTASIUS II (also 8th September), Pope of Rome from 496 until his repose in 498.
+- ANASTASIUS II (also 8th September), Pope of Rome from A.D.
+496 until his repose in A.D.
+498.

-- CRISPIN, a fourth century bishop of Ecija in Andalusia who was beheaded under Maximian Herculeus.
+- CRISPIN, (fourth century), a Bishop of Ecija in Andalusia who was beheaded under Maximian Herculeus.

-- TUTO (TOTTO), the founder in 764 of the monastery of Ottobeuren in Bavaria who reposed in 815.
+- TUTO (TOTTO), the founder of the monastery of Ottobeuren in Bavaria (A.D.
+764).
+St. Tuto reposed in 815.

 * - Prior to the Schism the Patriarchate of Rome was Orthodox and fully in communion with the Orthodox Church.
 As Saint John of Shanghai and San Francisco +1966 said "The West was Orthodox for a thousand years, and her venerable Liturgy is far older than any of her heresies."